amitkgupta/boshv3/README.md

 ### Build, Run, and Test

-- `make exe` (or simply `make`) builds an executable locally and ensures the code compiles.
+- `make` generates code and YAML, and builds an executable locally, ensuring that the code compiles.
 - `make run` applies CRD YAML configuration files to the targetted Kubernetes cluster and runs the controllers as a local process interacting with the Kubernetes API.
 - `kubectl apply -f <file>` some custom resources and use `bosh` and `uaac` to check that the right things are happening.
 Consider trying out the [samples](config/samples).
 - `kubectl get bosh --all-namespaces` gives a view from the Kubernetes API perspective, which is meant to respresent the "BOSH v3 API" this project is intended to explore as a concept

 ### Publish, Deploy, and Test